 cortical area, thickness, & periosteal surfacE

-Using the digital scan of the section, BIOQUANT zooms out so the entire cross-section is visible within the field of view.
+In this example, a digital scan of the section has been used.
+BIOQUANT zooms out so the entire cross-section is visible within the field of view.
 Based on a threshold of the cortical bone, BIOQUANT collects the cortical area, the cortical thickness, and the periosteal surface.

 2nd moment of AREA

 Relative to the X axis of the image, BIOQUANT also computes the 2nd moment of area for the cross-section.
 This is a measure of the distribution of cortical bone in section.
 To be comparable to one another, sections must be images in a consistent anatomical orientation.